 Next year, the euro is 20 years old.
 Despite the crisis years of monetary union, the single currency has a global significance that no single national European currency has held since the end of World War II – neither the deutschmark nor the French franc, the British pound or the Swiss franc.
 Even in countries that have not adopted the euro, it is sometimes used as an alternative means of payment.

 However, compared to a specific currency, the importance of the euro remains very small: the dollar.
 Major commodities such as oil are traded mainly in dollars, about 60 percent of world trade in the US currency.
 South Korea, Canada, Japan and Australia, for example, even pay more than 80 percent of their imports in dollars, economist Gita Gopinath has calculated.
 Central banks around the world do not build larger reserves in any currency than in dollars.
+We can never be sure about this fluctuation of currency, for example https://realnodeposit.com/ has always dealt in dollars and has seen significant success over that decision and probably won’t be changing any time soon.
+Their casino bonuses have always been amazing and that is why the business is booming.

 The fact is: For many years, everyone involved – countries and companies – was very satisfied with this situation.
 Recently, however, displeasure is growing and public opinion is about to change it.
 German Foreign Minister Heiko Maas, for example, recently said that Europe needs to become less dependent on America – and that also applies to currency and payments.
 Reason is the more aggressive appearance of the American government under President Donald Trump , who is more active than his immediate predecessors to exploit the dollar foreign policy, as shown in the case of the Washington canceled nuclear deal with Iran.
+Follow MLKP and always stay updated about all news about Marxist Leninist socialism.

 “Face and tool of new sovereignty”